7 Case Studies Of Successful Candle & Home Fragrance Online eCommerce Stores

 Operational excellence through:

-- In-house manufacturing: Complete control over quality and costs
+- In-house manufacturing: More control over quality and costs

-- Two-wick design: Superior scent throw and even burning
+- Two-wick design: Designed to support scent throw and even burning

-- Premium ingredients: Pure cotton wicks and refined paraffin
+- Premium ingredients: Cotton wicks and refined wax formulas

-- Rigorous testing: Every batch tested for performance
+- Rigorous testing: Product testing for fragrance performance and burn quality

 Customer Experience Focus